lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

     UUID -> Possibly User -> Possibly Name

-Which you read:
+Which is read:

-    "The existence of a UUID, implies the possibility of a User, which in turn implies the possibility of a Name"
+> The existence of a UUID, implies the possibility of a User,
+> which in turn implies the possibility of a Name"

 Note how the introduction of partiality makes the rest of the data flow partial as well.
 It's a chain of information: